 In 1936 the Parks and Playgrounds Movement wrote to council suggesting that council ask the government to hand the block over to them for a park which was agreed in 1937.

 After the park was constructed the question of naming arose.
 The Surry Hills Progress Association suggested Progress Park while the Surry Hills ALP Branch proposed Brookfield Reserve after Percy Brookfield MLA.

-The park was upgraded in 1994 and is home to Surry Hills Markets, held on the first Saturday of each month.
+The park was upgraded in 1994 and the playground was upgraded in 2020.
+The park is home to Surry Hills Markets, held on the first Saturday of each month.

 ParksShannon ReserveThis park plays host to a community market the first Saturday of each month.
 It also features a naturally shaded playground that's perfect for young children.Surry Hills